yaronf/I-D/STAR/draft-ietf-acme-star.md

 # Protocol Details
 {: #protocol-details}

-This section describes the protocol's details, namely the extensions to the ACME protocol required to issue STAR certificates.
+This section describes the protocol details, namely the extensions to the ACME protocol required to issue STAR certificates.

 ## ACME Extensions